-“One young and beautiful woman who is doing it her way, throwing off pre-conception and inspiring the next generation of women adventurers, Lucy Shepherd.
+“Throwing off pre-conception and inspiring the next generation of women adventurers; Lucy Shepherd.
 Using her illustrated blog as a vehicle to educate and facilitate communicating the message, not just of independence and courage but also to highlight environmental change." - Vanessa Champion, PhotoAid F8

-Lucy is a shining example that the unlikely person can do extraordinary things.
-Always underestimated, it has become somewhat of a hobby for Lucy to go above and beyond the expectations that people put on her.
+Lucy throws herself head first into extraordinary global challenges.
+Always underestimated in modern society, it has become normal to go above and beyond the expectations that people put on her.

-With the climate in the fragile state that it is, Lucy's attention has focused on getting the message out of the urgency that this planet faces as the temperatures rise.
-Lucy inspires others with her optimism for humanity and believes we are capable of stopping the crisis from going any further as long as all of mankind work together and act now.
+With the climate in the fragile state that it is, Lucy's attention has also focused on getting the message of the urgency that this planet faces as the temperatures rise.

 Lucy talking about expeditions and climate change in her PhotoAid interview:

 "On a larger note, they’ve made me want to make others more aware of the fragility of our planet and the crisis that we are facing with climate change and mass extinction.
 It’s all too clear when you’re surrounded by nature every day the damage that we are causing from our western habits.
 Nowadays, the general public is far too detached from the world in which we came from which is deeply saddening not only because of the impact it is causing on the planet but also those very people are the ones missing out on the best thing about this Earth."